samsquire/ideas3/README.md

 Sometimes I write naive code first, a simple for loop and a search.
 I think it should be possible to automatically detect naively written searches and generate more efficient joins such as hash joins or hash table lookups.

 This code calculates build success in a hierarchy that is three levels deep: an environment contains components and components contain commands.
 Failures ripple out from commands; a component with a failing command is failed and an environment with a failing component (or command) is failed.

+I'm effectively doing a manual join on a number of records in memory and I'm doing it more than once (5 times).

 ```
   for environment in state["environments"]: